 Human-computer interaction, dialogue systems, intelligent virtual agents, avatars, personal health informatics.

-Timothy W. Bickmore is an Associate Professor in the College of Computer and Information Science.
+Timothy W. Bickmore is a Professor in the College of Computer and Information Science.
 Prior to joining Northeastern in 2005, he was an Assistant Professor of Medicine at the Boston University School of Medicine.
 He completed his Ph.D. at the Massachusetts Institute of Technology Media Laboratory.

 Dr. Bickmore’s interdisciplinary research is at the intersection of human-computer interaction, natural language processing (dialogue systems), animation, and health/medical/behavioral informatics.
 The focus of his research is on the development and evaluation of computer agents that emulate face-to-face interactions between health providers and patients for use in health education and long-term health behavior change interventions, with a particular focus on the emotional and relational aspects of these interactions.
 His research has received funding from NSF, NIH, AHRQ, HRSA, and PCORI.